yuvalmGS/gigaspaces-wiki-jekyll/xap97net/cache-eviction-strategy.markdown

 page_id: 63799310
 ---

-{summary}The local cache storage is managed by an eviction strategy.
-The strategy determines when and if Entries needs to be evicted from the space, and is also in charge of deciding which specific Entries to evict.{summary}
+{% summary %}The local cache storage is managed by an eviction strategy.
+The strategy determines when and if Entries needs to be evicted from the space, and is also in charge of deciding which specific Entries to evict.{% endsummary %}

 # Choosing and configuring an eviction strategy